 One of the reasons our Arkansas personal injury lawyer urges the victims of these accidents to speak with an attorney quickly is that there is a ticking clock on your claim.
-Arkansas, like most states, has a statute of limitations for personal injury cases, which indicate the amount of time you have to file your claim.
+The state of Arkansas, like most states, has statutes of limitations for personal injury cases, which indicate the amount of time you have to file your claim.
 Arkansas statute of limitations also establishes the exact Arkansas code which stipulates that injury victims and other plaintiffs cannot pursue a personal injury lawsuit if they’re able to abide by these state laws.

-As a result, it’s crucial you do not delay in speaking to personal injury lawyer, Alan LeVar, and then all relevant insurance companies and their adjusters.
-Mr. LeVar has been handling all sorts of legal claims for a very long period of time (20+ years), and he understands the details of Arkansas’ personal injury law, including the statute of limitations, and he and the team at The Law Offices of Alan LeVar will move quickly in their pursuit of justice and compensation, and we specialize in the following personal injury claims:
+As a result, it’s crucial you do not delay in speaking to a personal injury lawyer, Alan LeVar, and then all relevant insurance companies and their adjusters.
+Mr. LeVar has been handling all sorts of legal claims for a very long period of time (20+ years), and he understands the details of Arkansas’ personal injury laws, including the statute of limitations.
+Mr. LeVar and the entire law firm team at the Law Offices of Alan LeVar will move quickly in their pursuit of justice and compensation, and we specialize in the following personal injury claims:

-We offer free initial consultations to all prospective clients and any injured person in need of legal advice, so you gain nothing by delaying and lose nothing by speaking to one of our personal injury attorneys.
+We offer free consultations to all prospective clients and any injured person in need of legal advice, so you gain nothing by delaying and lose nothing by speaking to one of our personal injury attorneys.

-If you live in Arkansas and you need a personal injury lawyer who will fight for you and put everything into your attorney-client relationship, please call The Law Offices of Alan LeVar so we can review your claim for validation purposes and begin formulating the personal injury case’s best strategy for success.
+If you live in Arkansas and need a personal injury lawyer who will fight for you and put everything into your attorney-client relationship, please call The Law Offices of Alan LeVar so we can review your claim for validation purposes and begin formulating the personal injury case’s best strategy for success.

-In the case of medical malpractice claims the time limit is two years from the day of injury.
+In the case of medical malpractice claims, the time limit is two years of the date from which injury occurred.

 If the victim was under the age of 21 at the time of the accident, he or she has three years after they reach the age of majority (18) to file a claim.

-In certain circumstances the statute of limitations “clock” can be paused, but those moments are rare.
-Our Arkansas personal injury lawyer understands all the intricacies of the state’s statute of limitations and can guide you through it.
+In certain circumstances, the statute of limitations “clock” can be paused, but those moments are rare.
+Our Arkansas personal injury lawyers understand all the intricacies of the state’s statute of limitations and can guide you through it.

 The Importance of Moving Quickly With Your Personal Injury Claim

-While the statute of limitations is a crucial element to keep in mind, it’s not the only reason you should move quickly and speak to a personal injury lawyer after your case.
+While the statute of limitations is a crucial element to keep in mind, it’s not the only reason you should move quickly and speak to a personal injury attorney after your case.
 These claims are always easier to pursue when they’re fresh within the injured person and witnesses’ memories.

-One of the most important things Mr. LeVar can do for you is investigate your case, and that’s difficult when a long time has passed.
+One of the most important things Mr. LeVar can do for you is thoroughly investigating your personal injury case, and that’s difficult when a long period of time has passed.
 Witnesses’ memories degrade after a certain amount of time, which could lead to crucial physical evidence getting essentially lost.
 And in the case of truck accidents, trucking companies will sometimes erase vital GPS data shortly after serious auto accidents before a personal injury lawyer can examine it.

 Don’t be discouraged if you’ve waited a while before filing your claim.
 So long as you file within the three-year time limit, you still have a chance at justice and compensation.
-However, by speaking with a personal injury lawyer soon after your accident you greatly increase your chances of a successful claim.
+However, by speaking with a personal injury lawyer soon after your accident, you greatly increase your chances of obtaining vital personal injury damages, including:

-If you live in Arkansas and you have questions only a personal injury lawyer can answer, please contact The Law Offices of Alan LeVar today for a free consultation.
+If you’re an injury victim living in Arkansas and have questions only a personal injury lawyer can answer, please contact The Law Offices of Alan LeVar today for a free consultation.